Nutritionist (Dietitian)

 University of Southern California

 The USC Leonard Davis School of Gerontology offers a fully online master of science (MS) in nutrition, healthspan, and longevity and a coordinated program degree in nutrition and dietetics.
-Students can qualify to complete this degree program online if they reside more than 100 miles outside of Los Angeles.
+Students who reside more than 100 miles outside of Los Angeles can qualify to complete this degree program online.

 • Location: Los Angeles, California